Texas Court Records

 - Gross income

-- Assets of the individual involved include stocks, bank accounts, properties, businesses owned, or companies invested
+- Assets of the individual involved include stocks, bank accounts, properties, businesses owned, or companies invested in

 - A list containing employees owed, such as a final paycheck if applicable

-- A detailed list of creditors along with the individual's addresses and the amount owed to each creditor
+- A detailed list of creditors, along with the individual's addresses and the amount owed to each creditor

 Are Bankruptcy Records Public Information?